code-differently/code-differently-24-q4/lesson_00/davidsmith/README.md

 ## Past work
 * 4 years at Code Differently I worked in the Youth Employment Program for the better part of 4 years, learning a variety of different coding languages and using multiple different frameworks.

-* 3, 8 week internships at JPMorgan Chase & Co.
+* Three, 8 week internships at JPMorgan Chase & Co.
 I would expand on the projects I've worked on unfortunately because of NDA's I cannot elaborate upon this but I used several in house frameworks and platforms including cloud platform, creating servers and api's used within the firm.

 ##  The Way I Learn
-I am a very hands on person I dislike lectures but I understand why they're important because you're learning from someone elses experience and saving time rather than having to go through the experience yourself.
+I am a very hands on person.
+I dislike lectures but I understand why they're important because you're learning from someone elses experience and saving time rather than having to go through the experience yourself.

 ### Likes
-* Cars; I currently drive a 2015 BMW 428 XI with a dual turbo charged engine makes about 500 HP and 770+ lbs of torque
+* Cars; I currently drive a 2015 BMW 428 XI with a dual turbo charged engine makes about 500 HP and 770+ lbs of torque.
 ### <img src=images/20240908_172706.jpg width=50% height=50%>

 ### <img src=images/20240908_172719.jpg width=50% height=50%>